Translation and transliteration conventions

 - instead of zẖꜣ for "scribe"

 Suffix-pronouns are separated with ⸗.
-Female, plural, dual, infinitive, stative endings, and nisbe suffixes are separated with a dot (.) in lexical entries for names and titles for the sake of correct sorting but not in attestations.
+Female, plural, dual, infinitive, stative endings, and nisbe suffixes are separated with a dot (.) in lexical entries for the sake of correct sorting but not in attestations.

 Male and plural stative endings are not transliterated when not spelled out.